Deadlines & Critical Dates

 March 1 - Priority Deadline for New Students

-To receive maximum consideration for the Mass Cash Grant, Federal SEOG, Need-based Tuition Waivers, institutional grants, low interest loans and Federal Work Study, new students must submit the FAFSA by March 1.
+To receive maximum consideration for the Mass Cash Grant, the Federal Supplemental Educational Opportunity Grant, need-based tuition waivers, institutional grants, low-interest loans, and Federal Work Study, new students must submit the FAFSA by March 1.

 Returning and continuing students have until May 1 to file the FAFSA to receive maximum consideration for all the forms of financial aid listed above.